unibz-core/Scior/README.md

-# Scior: Rule-based Alignment of OWL and Well-Founded Ontologies for Semantic Enhancement
+# Scior: Enhancing the Semantics of OWL Ontologies Using Rule-based Alignment with Foundational Ontologies

-**[Scior](https://github.com/unibz-core/Scior)** is a Latin word meaning "I am known".
+**[Scior](https://github.com/unibz-core/Scior)** is a Latin word meaning "_I am known_".
 This software implements Identification of Ontological Categories for OWL Ontologies, a Python command-line software that aims to support the semi-automatic semantic improvement of lightweight web ontologies.
 We aim to reach the referred semantic improvement via the association of [gUFO](https://nemo-ufes.github.io/gufo/)—a lightweight implementation of the [Unified Foundational Ontology (UFO)](https://nemo.inf.ufes.br/wp-content/uploads/ufo_unified_foundational_ontology_2021.pdf)—concepts to the OWL entities.
 The aim of gUFO is “*to provide a lightweight implementation of the Unified Foundational Ontology (UFO) suitable for Semantic Web OWL 2 DL applications*”.

 ## Contents